SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Data Mining - II/dm_2_ex_5.md

 new model $SVM_{t+1}$

 Ques: does that mean the support vectors from $SVM_t$ are kept until $SVM_t$ is updated?

+2. **Fixed-partition technique**: Partition training data into batches of fixed size.
+When a new batch of data is loaded into memeory it is added to the current set of support vectors.
+This set is then used to train the new model.
+Support vectors from this are representation of the data seen so far and they are kept in memory.

+Ques: How long are they kept in memory? indefinately? or until they have no more weightage on the decision boundary?

 ---

 [^2]: via [wikipedia](https://en.wikipedia.org/wiki/Hoeffding's_inequality), it basically says that there's an upper limit to how much